Banner

 Cristina Conati, University of British Columbia, Canada

-Fabio Gasparetti, Engineering, Roma Tre University, Italy
+Fabio Gasparetti, Roma Tre University, Italy

 Cristina Gena, Università di Torino, Italy